digime/digime-sdk-nodejs/guides/storage-list.md

-Getting list of files from storage can be done with listStorageFiles SDK method.
+Getting the list of files from storage can be done using the `listStorageFiles` SDK method.

 #### Examples
 The most basic initialization: